A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

 \subsection{Investigating Consistency between DeFi Whitepapers and Implementations}

-DeFi is a new paradigm in finance, and its mechanism is encoded in the smart contract.
-The governance design in the whitepapers significantly affects the decision of investors who usually do not know programming.
-The consistency issues between code and whitepapers significantly impact the interest of investors.
-These specific governance issues may be few and may not lead to any vulnerability, but can significantly affect the DeFi project, especially the users.
-It is interesting and important to see how the developers obey with what they have claimed in the whitepaper.
+\revise{During we analyze the governance issues, we find that some governance issues are related to the inconsistency between DeFi whitepapers and implementations.
+These inconsistencies were ignored in previous studies.} Inconsistencies between the whitepapers and the actual code can have a profound impact on investor trust and interest.
+Such discrepancies, even if they do not lead to vulnerabilities, can profoundly affect the credibility and success of a DeFi project.
+For users and investors alike, it is both interesting and vital to assess how faithfully developers adhere to their claims made in the whitepapers.
+This adherence is not just a matter of technical accuracy but also one of maintaining trust and transparency in the burgeoning world of decentralized finance.

+To address the challenge of identifying governance issues related to whitepapers in DeFi projects, we employed an AI-based approach.
+Initially, we extracted relevant information by matching the two keywords 'whitepaper' and 'document' in audit reports.
+Recognizing the lack of existing tools for this specific purpose, we also developed a prototype tool that integrates the capabilities of ChatGPT~\cite{ma2023scope}.
+This tool is designed to facilitate semi-automated detection of discrepancies between whitepapers and source code. \revise{\figref{detection} illustrates our detector.
+We first ask ChatGPT to find the possible variable names that can appear in the code from the whitepaper.
+An expert will read the whitepaper and construct the financial expressions.
+Then, we build a tool to automatically extract the mathematical expression from the smart contract.
+Then, we use the symbolic expression to check if they are equal.}

-Therefore, we extract the governance issues about the whitepaper by matching keywords, "whitepaper" and "document".
-Then, we also use BERTopic~\cite{grootendorst2022bertopic} to find the main topics on consistency issues.
-Since these issues are very important and there are no existing tools to detect these issues, we first attempt to build a prototype tool that leverages ChatGPT to explore the possibility of semi-automated or automated detection.
-To validate our prototype tool, we collected the whitepapers and source codes from eight DeFi projects about the decentralization finance platform or the decentralization game.
-Although many DeFi projects claim to open-source their code and whitepapers and provide links, the reality is that these links often become invalid for various reasons; for example, the project is dead or the DeFi team does not maintain those links.
-We explore the ICO websites\footnote{https://icodrops.com/, https://icomarks.com/icos/defi} and the collected dataset, and, in the end, we find eight projects whose source code and whitepaper are available.
-Experts extract the claims about tokenomics from their whitepapers, and we employ our tool to check them in the code.
+To validate our prototype tool, we collected the whitepapers and source codes from eight DeFi projects on the decentralization finance platform. \revise{The selected DeFi projects have to satisfy two criteria: 1).
+The whitepaper should contain the financial model and can be downloaded from the Internet; 2).
+The source code is public.} Our collection process revealed the often-overlooked challenge of accessing reliable sources; many projects, despite claims of openness, had invalid links due to various reasons, such as project discontinuation or poor maintenance.
+We explore the ICO websites\footnote{https://icodrops.com/, https://icomarks.com/icos/defi} and the collected audit reports, and, in the end, we find eight projects whose source code and whitepaper are available.
+A smart contract auditor \revise{that works on this field more than 1 years} extracted the claims about tokenomics from these whitepapers, and then employed our tool to verify them in the code.